-Installation of a modern quality tracking device is extremely straightforward, the simplest form of installation is to use one of our units with 'built in aerials', then gain access to the glove compartment and connect the ‘Live Wire’ to the Positive side of the 'always on' radio feed, or cigar lighter and the ‘Neutral Wire’ to any Negative feed (or Earth).
-Now 'Cable Tie' or 'Velcro' the device down with the label side up and in 99% of cases that is it - 10 minutes and the job is done.
-As long as the battery is between 9 volts and 30 volts and the compartment is not screened with metal all round, this will normally work.
+If you have 15 mins then you can improve on this crude installation and get better performance.
+For example put the unit in the glove compartment and connect it to the cigar lighter.
+If that is in use then seek out and connect the ‘Live Wire’ to the Positive side of the 'always on' radio feed, or to the back of the cigar lighter socket.
+Then connect the ‘Neutral Wire’ to any Negative feed (or Earth).
+Now 'Cable Tie' or 'Velcro' the device down with the label side up and in 99% of cases that is it - 10-20 minutes and the job is done.
+As long as the battery is between 9 volts and 30 volts and the compartment is not screened with metal all round, this will nearly always work extremely well.

 So why write a page on installing tracking devices?
-It is simply because for a few moments extra effort you can do even better.
+It is simply because for a few moments extra effort you can do even better if you want.
 First thing to consider is there a better spot?
 Most glove compartments slip out when you undo a couple of screws, this means you can hide the unit away under the dash.
 Alternatively if you battery is under the bonnet why not feed it directly from the battery VIA FUSE (3-5 amps) if you are going straight on the posts.
-Most vehicles have a plastic cover in front of the windscreen wipers that has room for the unit (seal it in a plastic bag if there is the slightest chance rain can get to it there, unless you have purchased a weatherproof unit).
+Then for mounting most vehicles have a plastic cover in front of the windscreen wipers that has room for the unit (seal it in a plastic bag if there is the slightest chance rain can get to it there, unless you have purchased a weatherproof unit).
 If your battery is in the boot, what about under the rear parcel shelf?
 SUV's there is always a piece of plastic trim inside by the back window or tailgate to put it under.
 Below are a few more plastic locations you can consider with a car or van.